Wavelet-based Multi-View Fusion of 4D Radar Tensor and Camera for Robust 3D Object Detection

 \section{Introduction}

 \IEEEPARstart{R}obust perception is essential for autonomous driving and robotic navigation.
 Modern perception systems commonly rely on sensor suites, including cameras, LiDAR, and radar \cite{roy2022multi}.
 Cameras capture rich information such as color and texture, while LiDAR provides detailed three-dimensional (3D) geometric representations of the environment \cite{zhao2023lif,zhang2025synet,liu2023multi}.
 However, neither cameras nor LiDAR can directly measure object velocity, and both sensors are highly sensitive to illumination variations, particularly under adverse weather conditions such as rain, fog, or snow.
-In contrast, recent advances in 4D radar has shown the enhanced ability to capture vertical information compared to conventional 3D radars \cite{yao2023radar}.
-Despite this progress, many existing 4D radar perception methods based on point cloud representations remain constrained by sparsity \cite{liu2023smurf,jia2025radarnext,zhang2025dual,bi2025maff,SCKD}.
-Fortunately, radar and camera exhibit strong complementarity in object representation \cite{zheng2023rcfusion,xiong2023lxl,LXLv2,HGSFusion,bai2024sgdet3d,Doracamom}, making a promising low-cost and efficient solution for robust perception.
+In contrast, recent advances in 4D radar has shown enhanced abilities to capture vertical information compared to conventional 2D radars \cite{yao2023radar}.
+Despite this progress, many existing 4D radar perception methods based on point cloud representations remain constrained by sparsity, i.e., radar point clouds are notably sparse in 3D space compared to dense LiDAR scans \cite{liu2023smurf,jia2025radarnext,zhang2025dual,bi2025maff,SCKD}.
+Fortunately, radar and camera exhibit strong complementarity in object representation \cite{zheng2023rcfusion,xiong2023lxl,LXLv2,HGSFusion,bai2024sgdet3d,Doracamom}, making them a promising low-cost and efficient solution for robust perception.

 In many radar-camera fusion models, radar data are commonly represented as point clouds.
 Technically, radar point clouds originate from the raw Analog-to-Digital Converter (ADC) signals received by the antenna array \cite{yao2025exploring}.
 Typically, a two-dimensional Fast Fourier Transform (2D FFT) is first applied to extract range and Doppler (velocity) information in the frequency domain.
 During this stage, side-lobe suppression techniques are often employed to enhance spectral clarity.
 Subsequently, Constant False Alarm Rate (CFAR) detection \cite{richards2005fundamentals} is applied to identify occupied range-Doppler bins while suppressing noise and false positives \cite{smith2021fcnn}.
 Finally, the Angle of Arrival (AoA) is estimated for each detected point, using methods such as FFT-based beam scanning, adaptive beamforming, subspace-based algorithms, or maximum likelihood techniques.
 As a result, the generated point clouds contain 3D spatial information, velocity, and Radar Cross Section (RCS).